-This process generally takes around 3 - 6 months but you can speed it up as much as you’d like or take your time if you’d prefer to.
-The best thing about becoming a driving instructor is that this process revolves around you!
-It takes a lot of hard work and determination to pass your ADI training but everyone at PassFaster will be there to support you along the way.
-At the end of the process you’ll reap the benefits of becoming self-employed by being able to choose when, where and how often you work.
+This process generally takes around 6-12 months.
+This can all be done around your current employment, so you don’t need to change jobs until you have qualified.
+It takes a lot of hard work and determination to pass your ADI training but everyone at Passfaster will be there to support you along the way.
+At the end of the process, you’ll reap the benefits of being able to choose when, where and how often you work and how much you earn.
+Here is an overview of what you need to do and in what order, you must complete each process until you can apply for the next on.

 After your application is approved you can apply for part 1 test.
 More information here: https://www.gov.uk/adi-part-1-test

-The test takes around 1 hour 45 minutes and includes and is taken on a computer and includes, multiple choose theory questions.
+The test takes around 1 hour 45 minutes and taken on a computer and includes, multiple choose theory questions and hazard perception clips.
 You’ll be asked 100 questions in total.
-There are 25 questions in each categories.
+There are 25 questions in each category.
 To pass the multiple-choice part you must get both: an overall score of at least 85 out of 100 and at least 20 out of 25 in each of the 4 categories.

-You will also take a Hazard Perception Test, You’ll be shown a video clip about how the hazard perception part works.
+Hazard Perception Test, you’ll be shown a video clip about how the hazard perception part works.
 You’ll then be shown 14 clips that feature everyday road scenes.
 You can get up to 5 points for each hazard.
 You need to score at least 57 points out of 75 to pass this part.

 You must pass both parts at the same time to pass the test.
 There’s no limit to how many times you can take the test.